Helpful Growing Tips

 Q. How should I handle ghost peppers or seeds?

 A. Handle with caution!
 Ghost pepper fruit and seeds are extremely hot and should be handled with the utmost care.
 Use gloves when handling peppers or seeds to avoid contact with skin, and do so in a well-ventilated area.
-Also, it?s good to use dedicated or disposable utensils because of the pepper?s potent oils.
+Also, it's good to use dedicated or disposable utensils because of the pepper's potent oils.
 After handling, wash your hands thoroughly, and do not touch your skin for awhile as oils can linger even after cleaning.
-Always keep peppers away from pets and children.

 Q. Are there special instructions for germinating ghost pepper seeds and starting these plants?

-A. Yes, it is recommended that seeds are dampened or soaked overnight before sowing.
-Sow seeds about 1/4 inch deep; soil should remain moist but not too soggy.
-Optimal conditions for seeds: kept at 80-85 degrees F in 70-90% relative humidity.
-Sprouts typically occur in 30 days but may take up to 40 or more days.
-Young plants can tolerate slightly cooler temperatures but better in warm, humid conditions with partial to full sun.
-These plants tend to grow slowly so be patient, and do not try to rush flowering; they generally require at least ~150-180 days before producing peppers.
+A. Yes, sow seeds about 1/4 inch deep; soil should remain moist but not too soggy.
+Optimal conditions: kept at 80-85 degrees F in 70-90% relative humidity.
+Sprouts typically occur in 30 days but may take up to 40+ days.
+Young plants can tolerate slightly cooler temperatures but best in warm, humid conditions with little to partial sun.
+These plants tend to grow slowly so be patient, and do not try to rush flowering; they generally need at ~150-180 days before producing peppers.

 Q. Will you refund or replace seeds if they do not germinate?

 A. When you germinate your seeds, unfortunately we cannot guarantee your success.
 However, we do assure that our seeds are viable.
 Keep in mind that this pepper is NOT recommended for the novice gardener, and you must have a proper, controlled environment for plants to thrive.

 Q. How often should I water my ghost pepper plants?